MariaSyed/RoutePlanner/README.md

 2. _UX Improvement_: Better handling when user denies location permission.
 For now, it fills in default location.
 3. _UX/DX Improvement_: Add react-navigation or react-native-navigation for better flow of screens.
 For now, it is done within one component to not complicate it further.

+4. _DX Improvement_: Use Api wrapper library, for eg. axios, api-sauce, to make api calls.
+For now, it uses fetch since there is only one api call being made.
 3. _DX Improvement_: Update react-native version to remove bundler bug
 4. _DX Improvement_: Store base url as an environment variable
 5. _DX Improvment_: Use React Hooks